 - There has to be a “Team Component” that ties all individuals to focus more on collective outcome, and it has to be considered a major piece of the pie in bonus/increment.

 - Individual employee goals should be aligned with organizational goals to suit the Agile mindset.

 - A 360-degree survey should be conducted to get transparent feedback from each member about every other team member.

-- Team-level feedback should be collected from the Product Owner and ScrumMaster based on their observations of the team over a period of time (across multiple sprints).
-They could reveal valuable insights in terms of improvement in team’s self-organizing ability, commitment exhibited during demos, and quality focus shown in terms of “definition of done” adherence.
+- Team-level feedback should be collected from the product owner and ScrumMaster based on their observations of the team over a period of time (across multiple sprints).
+That could reveal valuable insights in terms of improvement in teams’ self-organizing ability, commitment exhibited during demos and quality focus shown in terms of “definition of done” adherence.